abbastoof/Philosophers/README.md

    - **monitoring.c**: Functions related to the oversight or management of threads or processes.

    - **time_utils.c**: Utility functions related to time.

-This should provide a clearer understanding for users who are familiar with using Makefiles.